 When the word is deployed, the ‘Kashmir’ of the international imagination is the undivided State of Jammu & Kashmir, 84 to 86 thousand squares miles of territory.
 The borders in the north had never been consolidated during colonial times, and so there is no definitive figure for the territory’s actual size giving way to India’s dispute with China.
 If you look at Pakistani maps of Kashmir, Pakistan has ceded these areas to China despite being a party to the conflict and a custodian of a disputed territory it does not own de jure (by legal right; Pakistan is not legally entitled to Kashmir, it occupies a part of Kashmir through military force).

 ‘Azad’ Kashmir is the bit that Pakistan controls, and it is approximately 5134 square miles, or just under 6 percent of the Princely State’s landmass.
 It’s a tiny slither of the disputed territory.
 As of 2016, its population of 4.5 million people is approximately 27.4 percent of the disputed State’s population.
-It is estimated that the diaspora from ‘A’JK is roughly 1.5 million people overwhelmingly in Britain but also in Western Europe, the Middle East with smaller pockets in North America.
-It may even be more.
-It is difficult to interrogate the exact numbers given how ‘Azad’ Kashmiris are returned on census forms and other official documents, something that benefits Pakistan, but not the peoples of Kashmir or even India.
+It is estimated that the diaspora from ‘A’JK is roughly 1.5 million people overwhelmingly in Britain but also in Western Europe, the Middle East, North America and Australia, New Zealand.
+It may be more.
+It is difficult to interrogate the exact numbers given how ‘Azad’ Kashmiris are returned on census forms and other official documents, something that benefits Pakistan, but not the peoples of Kashmir, or even India.

 Whatever the small territorial stake of ‘A’JK, its strategic and material importance to Pakistan is critical to Pakistan’s economy however small the population.
 The loss of ‘A’JK would signal disaster for Pakistan because the Mangla Dam, an important source for cheap electricity and irrigation is located in ‘Azad’ Kashmir.
 The same cannot be said for India.

 Indian officials and think tanks have little concern for Pakistan-administered-Kashmir because they believe it is fraught with potential losses that would outweigh any benefits.
 Whatever the strategic advantage geographically of having a territory that connects the Indian Republic with Central Asia, indigenous populations (Muslims) hostile to India within the region reduce massively this incentive.
-This is a projection that Pakistan spreads to Indians to scare them off.
+This is a projection that Pakistan spreads to Indians to scare them off from reclaiming this part of Kashmir.

 Changing Attitudes in ‘A’JK

 A lot has since changed since 1947.
-A new generation in ‘Azad’ Kashmir is beginning to toy with the previously ‘unthinkable‘ idea that India could potentially be a better friend than Pakistan given what they have experienced firsthand of Pakistani-state sponsored exploitation.
+A new generation in ‘Azad’ Kashmir is beginning to toy with the previously ‘unthinkable‘ idea that India could potentially be a better friend than Pakistan given what they have experienced firsthand of Pakistani-state sponsored exploitation (civilian and military).
 There are approximately 150 million Muslims in India and they would never countenance swaping their lives for Pakistani ones.
 The Azad Kashmiri lived experience is mired in suffering and exploitation because of Pakistan.

 Azad Kashmir’s activists are forward-looking and progressive with a secular outlook on life that could be a real asset for all Pakistanis (the progressive movements at least) if co-opted to challenge the Pakistan Military’s hold on power.
-Azad Kashmiris are no longer waylaid or manipulated by the Army’s ideological instrumentalisation of Islam, justifying its ongoing control of the State even as ordinary Muslims are the biggest losers of the Pakistan Project.
+Azad Kashmiris are no longer waylaid or manipulated by the Army’s ideological instrumentalisation of Islam, justifying its ongoing control of the State whilst ordinary Muslims are the biggest losers of the Pakistan Project.
+The Mullahs that used to support the Pakistan Army are now in retreat, there is profound hatred in all sectors of Pakistani society for the ruling encumbants, the military sits atop this unjust network.

 Ordinary Pakistanis grow poor every day in Pakistan.

-The Pakistani elite with their children retire in the West.
+Pakistan’s elite and their children have sanctuaries in the West.

 There is a clear understanding in ‘Azad’ Kashmir that ‘Pakistan‘ – the State – benefits a particular elite that enjoys a monopoly over power and guarantees prosperity to its members.
 Crucial to this observation is the fact that the ethnic kinsmen of ‘Azad’ Kashmiris in Indian Kashmir particularly in Kupwara, Poonch, Rajouri and Jammu neither want independence and nor do they want their areas ceded to Pakistan.
 Much poorer than their ‘A’JK counterparts particularly in Mirpur Division, the richest area of the entire State today, possibly one of the richest areas of Pakistan in terms of per capita wealth when the diaspora is included, they do not share the same anxieties about India.

 The boom in large cash deposits and enormous villas that dot the Mirpur countryside, amidst a landscape blighted by the lack of government investment captures poignantly the disconnect between Mirpur’s enormous private wealth and Islamabad’s disregard for the region.
-A lot of Mirpur’s private wealth is sitting in Pakistani banks; these deposits have been used for investment projects across Pakistan.
+A lot of Mirpur’s private wealth is sitting in Pakistani banks; large deposits that have been used for investment projects across Pakistan.
 The sense of grievance is not lost on anyone living in Azad Kashmir.
-The diaspora in the UK as yet to catch up with the popular mood.
+The diaspora in the UK – the Pakistanis consider this population to be ‘dumb’ – have yet to catch up with the popular mood.
 It is only a matter of time, and I suspect New Delhi is watching on the sidelines.

-For decades, Pakistan’s security services have been meddling in the Valley stoking an insurgency in a Machiavellian attempt to create chaos so Pakistan’s underpaid soldiers can jump into action to rescue grateful Muslims from Indian (‘code’) ‘Hindu tyrants’.
+For decades, Pakistan’s security services have been meddling in the Valley stoking an insurgency in the Machiavellian attempt to create chaos so Pakistan’s underpaid and ill-trained soldiers jump into action to rescue grateful Muslims from Indian (‘code’) ‘Hindu tyrants’.
 It should be pointed out that the Pakistan Army has lost every war with India, all 3 wars it started.
 That said, both countries’ entire populations are held hostage to interests and interest-groups not necessarily predisposed to the welfare of Kashmir’s native population.

 Changing Power Dynamics & Priorities

 When you add the ‘A’JK resident population to its wealthier diaspora, it has 36.5 percent of the entire State’s population making ‘Azad’ Kashmiris essential stakeholders in the dispute between India and Pakistan.
-But, despite these hard facts, the people of A’JK have no agency in how their polity is being represented by Pakistani officials.
+But, despite these hard facts, the people of A’JK have no agency in how their polity is being represented by Pakistan’s civilian officials and military overlords.
+The Army owns Pakistan.

 Pakistan controls a larger chunk called the ‘Northern Areas’ otherwise known as Gilgit Baltistan.
 It has a smaller population than ‘A’JK, but I’m not concerned with this area because the political activists here, in many ways shrewder than their ‘A’JK counterparts, have developed ethnocentric narratives.
 They view their struggle against Pakistan as a separate struggle from the people of ‘Azad’ Jammu & Kashmir and expend their efforts to realise their own priorities.
 They have no desire to elicit the support of the AJK activists in their struggle.
 It seems the AJK activists are making all the overtures to them.
 Suffice to say, they won’t be expending their efforts to help the ‘Azad’ Kashmiris anytime soon.
 So, it’s pointless describing the social and political realities of the Northern Areas even though it is an integral part of the Kashmir Conflict.